Engee documentation

 engee function continue 1

-• warning - the warning(msg::String) function outputs a warning message.
-The simulation continues while doing so.
-This can be useful for pointing out non-critical problems or states that require attention but do not stop execution.
+• warning — the warning(msg::String) function outputs a warning message.
+The simulation continues.
+This can be useful for pointing out non-critical issues or conditions that require attention but do not stop execution.
 Example:

 if t == 5.0 || t == 7.5